numpy/numpy/doc/source/reference/c-api/ufunc.rst

         int nin, int nout, int identity, char *name, char *doc, int unused, \
         char *signature, PyObject *identity_value)

-   This function is very similar to `PyUFunc_FromFuncAndDataAndSignature` above, but has an extra *identity_value* argument, to define an arbitrary identity for the ufunc when ``identity`` is passed as ``PyUFunc_IdentityValue``.
+   This function is very similar to :c:func:`PyUFunc_FromFuncAndDataAndSignature` above, but has an extra *identity_value* argument, to define an arbitrary identity for the ufunc when ``identity`` is passed as ``PyUFunc_IdentityValue``.